Habrador/MicrogradCSharp/README.md

 //2 inputs, 3 neurons in the middle layer with tanh activation function, 1 output with no activation function nn.AddLayers(nn.Linear(2, 3), nn.Tanh(), nn.Linear(3, 1));

+//Optimizer that will do gradient descent for us
+Adam optimizer = nn.Adam_Optimizer(nn.GetParameters(), learningRate: 0.1f);

 //Train
 for (int i = 0; i <= 100; i++)
 {